 The UME Program Reopening Committee was charged with developing guidelines and helpful resources for educators to return to in-person programming in response to COVID-19 health and safety issues.
-Faculty and program leaders from Agriculture and Food Systems (AgFS), Environmental and Natural Resources (ENR), and Family and Consumer Sciences (FCS), and an Area Extension Director led the effort in creating these guidelines.
+Faculty and program leaders from Agriculture and Food Systems (AgFS), Environment and Natural Resources (ENR), and Family and Consumer Sciences (FCS), and an Area Extension Director led the effort in creating these guidelines.
 Our committee began drafting this document on August 12, 2020 and has worked diligently to have these guidelines approved and ready for implementation for fall 2020 meetings and programs.
-The information contained in this reopening guide encompasses both indoor and outdoor adult in-person programming, and has been informed by COVID-19 guidelines from the Centers for Disease Control and Prevention (CDC), the Maryland State Department of Health, the Restoring Maryland 4-H Programs Faculty/Staff Guidebook, and the Outdoor Agriculture and Food Systems Extension Meeting Requirements.
+The information contained in this reopening guide encompasses both indoor and outdoor in-person adult programming, and has been informed by COVID-19 guidelines from the Centers for Disease Control and Prevention (CDC), the Maryland State Department of Health, the Restoring Maryland 4-H Programs Faculty/Staff Guidebook, and the Outdoor Agriculture and Food Systems Extension Meeting Requirements.
+Cathy Porterfield, Jamie Morris and Trish Moore served as the primary authors and designer of the Restoring Maryland 4-H Programs Faculty/Staff Guidebook.
+This document served as the foundation of this UME resource.

-This guide, the University of Maryland Extension Program Reopening -Resources and Guidelines for In-Person Adult Programming for Faculty/Staff, was reviewed and approved September 29, 2020 by Dr. Craig Beyrouty, Professor and Dean of the School of Agriculture, Dr. Jim Hanson, Professor and Associate Director of Extension, and Aly Valentine, Assistant Director of Operations.
+This guide, the University of Maryland Extension Program Reopening -Resources and Guidelines for In-Person Adult Programming for Faculty/Staff, was reviewed and approved October 12, 2020, by Dr. Craig Beyrouty, Dean and Director College of Agriculture and Natural Resources; Dr. Jim Hanson, Professor and Associate Director of Extension; and Aly Valentine, Assistant Director of Operations.
 The guide outlines UME's expectations and the requirements that must be followed to support a safe and healthy environment for in-person adult programming.
 Since COVID-19 continues to evolve, the content within these guidelines is subject to change should there be updated information or concerns for health, safety, or implementation of protocols.